ds3002/course/README.md

 ```
 https://gitpod.io/# <-- paste your URL after the # before you press return.
 ```
 5. This will open up YOUR repository within Gitpod.
-This includes a terminal with the course container, and a folder tree of all course content.
+Sign into Gitpod using your Github account.
+After a few minutes of loading, your session will include a terminal with the course container and a folder tree of all course content.
-6. In the terminal, enter this line:
+6. In the terminal portion of the Gitpod window, enter this line:
 ```
 git remote add upstream https://github.com/ds3002/course.git
 ```
-7. You have now attached your repository to the main repositor for the course.
+7. You have now attached your forked repository to the main repository for the course.

 ## Update your fork